 What is Revenge Quitting?

 Revenge quitting is emotional and often impulsive.
 The decision stems from frustration and a desire to “get back” at the employer.
 It represents a breakdown in communication and trust between the employee and employer.
-Instead of resolving issues, the employee chooses an exit as a protest.
+Instead of resolving issues, the employee chooses to exit as a protest.

 In today’s fast-paced work environment, revenge quitting is becoming more visible.
 Understanding its triggers is key to addressing and preventing such exits.